-When you go into the finer subtleties, there are countless of ways to process coffee, but generally speaking they fall into three main categories: Washed, natural and honey.
+When you go into the more delicate subtleties, there are countless ways to process coffee, but generally speaking, they fall into three main categories: Washed, natural, and honey.

-Each processing method results in different flavors, and this is important to note if you’re looking for a particular flavor in your coffee.
+Each processing method results in different flavors, and this is important to note if you’re looking for particular characteristics in your coffee.

-In the following sections I’ll go in-depth with the finer subtleties of each of them.
+In the following sections, I’ll go in-depth with the finer details.

 The oldest method for processing coffee beans is the natural processing method.
 You may have heard it called ‘dry processing’ as well.

 Typical Notes: Strawberry, Blueberry, Raisin, Pineapple, Jackfruit, White Wine